Modeling scale-up of particle coating by atomic layer deposition: Discussion

 In the transport limited regime, the saturation dose time or the particle residence time is given simply by the time required to introduce into the reactor a number of precursor molecules equal to the number of available surface sites.
 This will be limited by the maximum precursor partial pressure that can be delivered at a volumetric flow, $\phi$.
 It also depends on the number of surface sites per unit area, which can be extracted from the growth per cycle of the ALD process.
 Consequently, if we assume that $f=1$, the sticking probability is the only parameter that is generally not known in an ALD process.

 The results obtained also emphasize the importance of reactor design in ensuring a fast and efficient transition from a reaction-limited to a transport-limited regime: the plug flow model consistently leads to faster processes and higher precursor utilization in both batch and continuous ALD configurations.
-In the batch process case, fluidized bed reactors are one way of achieving this cross flow: indeed, in a prior work we showed good qualitative and quantitative agreement between the plug flow model and experimental results of particle coating by TMA/water\cite{Lu_fluidizedbedALD_2022}.
+In the batch process case, fluidized bed reactors are one way of achieving this cross flow.
 In the continuous case, plug flow configurations show additional properties, such as a self-extinguishing behavior: as shown in Figure \ref{fig6}, the process conditions can be optimized to achieve saturation while minimizing the fraction of unreacted precursor.
 This can prove beneficial in spatial ALD configurations where isolation between different precursor zones is key.

-Finally, the presence of soft-saturating processes shifts the transition to a transport limited regime to higher Damköhler numbers of the leading, more reactive process due to the need to accommodate slower reaction pathways.
+We have also observed that, in the case of soft-saturating processes where there is a secondary slower reaction pathway, the transition from reaction to a transport limited regime shifts to higher Damköhler numbers.
 However, as shown in Figure \ref{fig8}, running processes in a sub-saturating regime can provide a viable tradeoff between throughput and precursor utilization.